CMWbio/geaR/README.md

 ```
 # Quick usage
 For detailed usage please see here.

+**While using please try and be careful with ram usage.
+If you have an analysis size of 1000 samples with an average of ~100000 bp in each analysis region (eg a 1Mb tiled window) try to run on 1 core first to see your memory requirements**

 The easiest way to use geaR is to use the cog/gear object interface.
 This example will use a reasonably sized human chromosome 20 downloaded from here[ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/] on a 4 core laptop.